 LOS ANGELES (Aug.
 1, 2022) - The UCLA Film & Television Archive and American Cinematheque are proud to present Directed by Wayne Wang from September 16 to 25.
-This six-night screening series showcases 12 feature films by maverick filmmaker Wayne Wang, who will appear in-person on multiple evenings over the course of the program, including opening weekend.
+This six-night screening series showcases 12 feature films by maverick filmmaker Wayne Wang, who will appear in-person every evening over the course of the program.